capactio/capact/docs/tutorial/content-creation/README.md

 ## Types, Interfaces and Implementations

-If you have some software development experiance, concepts like types and interfaces should be familliar to you.
+If you have some software development experience, concepts like types and interfaces should be familliar to you.
 In Voltron, Types represent different objects in the environment.
 These could be database or application instances, servers, but also more abstract things, like an IP address or hostname.
 An actual object of a Type is called a TypeInstance.

 > TODO: tutaj może obrazek z VMką na GCP i pokazanie czym jest type instancja a czym typ